People & the DALES – Diversity, Access, Learning, Environment, Sustainability

 PaD Report 2009-13 final

-People and the DALES was funded initially through a grant from the Access to Nature scheme (2009-2013) part of the Big Lottery Fund’s Changing Spaces programme.
-This website was created thanks to this support.
+People and the DALES was funded initially through a grant from Access to Nature (2009-2013) part of the Big Lottery Fund’s Changing Spaces programme.
+This website was created thanks to their support.
+From 2014 – 2020 this work has been supported by a grant from the Heritage Lottery Fund.
+Thanks to National Lottery players, we have been able to provide more opportunities in the Ingleborough triangle as part of the Stories in Stone scheme.

-People and the DALES is now an ongoing part of YDMT’s work funded through money received from charitable trusts and our own ongoing fundraising.
+People and the DALES is now an integral part of YDMT’s work funded through money received from charitable trusts and our own ongoing fundraising.